Gastritis is an inflammation of the stomach lining. Gastritis can be defined as one of the following:

 Treatment may also include stopping or changing medicine that is causing problems.
 Your doctor can find an alternative if needed.

 To help reduce the chances of gastritis from NSAIDs:

 To help reduce the chances of H. pylori infection:

-If you smoke, talk to your doctor about how to successfully quit.
-Avoid alcohol or drink in moderation.
+Avoid alcohol.
+If you do drink, drink in moderation.
 Moderation is 1 drink or less a day for women and 2 drinks a day or less for men.

 American College of Gastroenterology

 American Gastroenterological Association